CoppeliaRobotics/simSDF/README.md

 # SDF plugin for CoppeliaSim

+SDF importer using libsdformat library.

-Can import [SDF 1.6](http://sdformat.org/spec?ver=1.6) files.
-Some feature are not implemented yet.
+Some features are not implemented yet.

+Requires sdformat13 and gz-math7.

 ### Compiling